Botrychium campestre W.H. Wagner & Farrar ex W.H. & F. Wagner

 Biology / Life History

 Botrychium campestre is a small, terrestrial fern with a complex and poorly understood life history.
 The single leaf is the only part of the plant that appears above ground, and it is divided into a spore-bearing portion and a photosynthetic portion.
 The leaf appears in early spring and dies-back in late spring or early summer.
 In drought years, the leaf may die-back sooner or it may not appear above ground at all.
 In some cases, this may result in mortality; in other cases the plant survives and sends up a leaf the following year, if moisture conditions have improved (Johnson-Groh 1999).
 It has been reported that B. campestre is mycorrhizal, meaning it receives a portion of its nutrients from soil fungi that inhabit all native prairies.
-Sexual reproduction is achieved by spores that are dispersed by wind currents, although the spores generally travel no more than a few meters.
+Sexual reproduction is achieved by spores that are dispersed by wind currents, though the spores generally travel no more than a few meters.
 Asexual reproduction is achieved by gemmae.
 These are small, spherical vegetative propagules that are produced in dense clusters at the root bases (Farrar and Johnson-Groh 1990).
 Botrychium campestre is one of four moonwort species that commonly produce gemmae.

 Conservation / Management